oracle/odpi/doc/src/private_structs/dpiConn.rst

 function :func:`dpiConn_close()` or releasing the last reference to the connection by calling the function :func:`dpiConn_release()`.
 Connection handles are used to create all handles other than session pools and context handles.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiPool \*dpiConn.pool

-    Specifies a pointer to a :ref:`dpiPool` structure if the connection was acquired from a pool; otherwise, the value is NULL.
+    Specifies a pointer to a :ref:`dpiPool<dpiPool>` structure if the connection was acquired from a pool; otherwise, the value is NULL.

 .. member:: OCISvcCtx \*dpiConn.handle